echemdb/unitpackage/doc/usage/unitpackage.md

 The reason for the separation into two resources is as follows.
 With unitpackage we can, for example, transform the values within the dataframe to new units.
 This process leaves the data in the original CSV unchanged.
-The pandas dataframe resource, in turn, is adapted, as well as the units of the different fields of the `InternalResource` resource.
+The pandas dataframe resource, in turn, is adapted, as well as the units of the different fields of the `MutableResource` resource.

 ```{code-cell} ipython3
 rescaled_entry = entry.rescale({'U': 'V', 'I': 'mA'})